romyvdhx/Hello-You-BO/tekstbased adventure/Verhaal.md

 3. cure gevonden, niet teruggeven
 4. cure gevonden, wel teruggeven

-1: A man approaches you: "Ah, name, what a fortuitous encounter!
+1: A man approaches you: "Ah, playerName, what a fortuitous encounter!
 Rumors of your valor in rescuing an entire village from the clutches of a fearsome dragon have reached my ears.
 Your reputation precedes you, and I find myself in desperate need of someone of your caliber.
 You see, my daughter is afflicted by a grave ailment, a curse that has plagued her since birth, and it now threatens to consume her entirely.
 There exists a remedy, hidden deep within a foreboding dungeon.
 Eons ago there was a battle between two formidable witches and few have dared to tread upon the threshold of this accursed cavern since.
 Would you consider embarking on a perilous quest to retrieve this cure for me?"
 	_If yes_: 3
 	_If no_: 2